Dzidulak/Web-App-DevOps-Project/README.md

 ```
 secret = secret_client.get_secret("secret-name").value
 ```
 Where "secret-name" is the name of secret in the key vault.
+This will alow the code to use the values form the key vault to log into the database.

 ## Project architecture diagram

+This diagram shows the structure of the whole project
 ![Project architecture diagram Screenshot](screenshots/UML%20diagram%20for%20the%20architecture.png)

 ## Contributors